SharePoint/sp-dev-docs/docs/solution-guidance/development-experience-tenant-apponly-permissions-in-sharepoint-online.md

 If you clicked on the app tile, you will have to click on "**Find out why**" and request your app
 ![](http://i.imgur.com/DwWUkG0.png)

-Once the request has been submitted the status will be in a pending state until the SharePoint Administrator or the App Catalog Administrator approves the request.
+Once the request has been submitted the status will be in a pending state until the SharePoint Administrator or the app catalog Administrator approves the request.
 To approve the request, navigate to the app catalog, App Requests and approve the request.

 ![](http://i.imgur.com/yZ8vNEc.png)